How to Find and Remove Duplicates in Google Sheets

 - The pivot table will change to show the new adjustments.

 As previously mentioned, the pivot table method is a little more involved.
 Still, it gives you a specific report about your duplicate entries’ locations, which can be very useful for doing data analysis.
 For more information on using pivot tables, see the TechJunkie tutorial on creating, editing, and refreshing pivot tables in Google Sheets.

 Overall, a duplicate cell in Google Sheets can cause problems with your data if you’re not careful, especially when trying to sort financial information into a useful spreadsheet.

 - Several people added the same customer, invoice, category, item, etc.

-- Data imports that add already-present data a second time
+- Data imports get added to already-present data a second time.

 Luckily, identifying, removing, and deleting identical data cells are surprisingly easy in Google Sheets, something that is positive if you are continually dealing with spreadsheets in your day-to-day workflow.
-If you are looking for something to sort your content better, you can always use an add-on like Remove Duplicates to make sure your information is well-sorted and well organized.
+If you are looking for something to sort your content better, you can always use an add-on like Remove Duplicates by Ablebits to ensure your information is well-sorted and well organized.

 Do you have any experience, tips, or questions about using any of the methods mentioned in this article?
 Let us know in the comment section below.